johnmalcolm/Regression-Modelling-with-R/README.md

 ## The Jupyter Server

-I have setup a Jupyter Notebook server on an AWS EC2 instance accessible at https://stats.fieldmap.me/.
-If you would like access to the server please contact hi@johnmalcolmdesign.com
+I am running a Jupyter Notebook server on my AWS EC2 instance accessible at https://stats.fieldmap.me/.
+If you would like access to the server please contact hi@johnmalcolmdesign.com .
+Datasets are hosted on S3.

 ![linear model](https://miro.medium.com/max/565/1*JjJbdh3xd_QFRopd9_R_9w.png)